guettli/programming-guidelines/README.rst

 Don't search the needle in a haystack.
 Inject dynamite and let it explode .........................................................................

 Imagine you have a huge code base which was written by a nerd which is gone since several months.
 Somewhere in the code a database row gets updated.
 This update should not happen, and you can't find the relevant source code line during the first minutes.
 You can reproduce this failure in a test environment.
 What can you do?
 You can start a debugger and jump through the lines which get executed.
 Yes, this works.
-But this is "Searching the needle in a haystack".
-This takes too long.
-I like solutions like this: Add a constraint trigger to your database which fires on modification.
+But this can take long, it is like "Searching the needle in a haystack".
+Here is a different way: Add a constraint trigger to your database which fires on the unwanted modification.
 Execute the code and BANG. you get the relevant code line with a nice stacktrace.
 This way you get the solution provided on a silver plattern with minimal effort :-)

 With other words: Don't waste time with searching.

+Sometimes you can't use a database constraint to find the relevant stacktrace, but often there are other ways.....

 If you can't use a database constraing, maybe this helps: Raise Exception on unwanted syscall http://stackoverflow.com/a/42669844/633961

-If you want to find the line where unwanted output gets emitted: http://stackoverflow.com/a/43210881/633961
+If you want to find the line where unwanted output in stdout gets emitted: http://stackoverflow.com/a/43210881/633961

 If you have a library which logs a warning, but the warning does not help, since it is missing important information.
 And you have no clue where this warning comes from.
 You can use this solution: http://stackoverflow.com/a/43232091/633961